From the epic The Ramayana, with Indonesian rod puppets, for children.

 Direction and Text: Professor Kathy Foley

-Recorded music played by the UCSC Gamelan Orchestra directed by Pak Undang Sumarna
+Music played by the UCSC Gamelan Orchestra directed by Pak Undang Sumarna and recorded.

 Puppeteer: Patricia O'Donovan